Reviewed-on: #18

 Pre-Requisites

-• xsct tool installation.
+xscttool installation.
 You have to install the Vitis tool to get access to this tool.
 You can minimize the download size by de-selecting all SoC families that you do not require.
-Vitis also includes a Vivado installation which is required to do anything with the FPGA.
+Vitis also includes a Vivado installation which is required to do anything with the FPGA.hw_serverinstallation which is generally included with Vitis/Vivado.
+This tool starts a GDB server which will be used to connect to and debug the target board.
+It also allows initializing the processing system and uploading the FPGA design via JTAG.- A valid

 Programming and Debug Flow

-1. Start the hw_server application first.
-This is required for other tooling provided by this repository as well.
+hw_serverapplication first.
+This is required for other tooling provided by this repository as well. -

 Using VS Code